 The solicitor will need to prepare a legal pack, which potential buyers will review prior to making an offer.

-The fees for legal packs can differ depending on the solicitor, but they generally cost around £750-£1,500 to produce.
+The fees for legal packs can differ depending on the solicitor, but they generally cost around £750-£1,500 to produce, and possibly much higher in London and M25 areas.

 It will include all the information which is required to formulate an offer on a property.